Colin-Fredericks/hx_util/README.md

 * `SetShowAnswer.py`, which sets the showanswer value automatically (or removes it) in every problem in a course.
 * `SetVideoDownloads.py`, which enables or disables video and/or transcript downloading for every video in a course.
 * `Make_Course_Sheet.py`, which creates a spreadsheet showing which SRT file is for which video.
 It'll also make lists of other things in your course, such as problems or html components.
+* `json2srt.py`, which converts the .srt.sjson files that edX uses into .srt files that more other things use.

 You can run `python filename.py` for each one to have it show a set of instructions.